bitsofcotton/NAND/README.md

 Because we only need 3+1 variables on non uniqueness of the one function, however, we also need the some large dimension parameters on compress/decompress function theirselves.
 However, this description also have a domain they have some of the sets of multiple viewpoints on each of in/out/states.

+In addition to this, this is we cannot describe as a function of f, however, some of the probability based functions have up to 16 variables because of hidden state part.
+However, 16 variables is too large not to tangle in raw.

 # Things undone.
 This repository has NO materialized implementation.
 There exists huge fields they have important materials.